Project-MONAI/monai-deploy-informatics-gateway/docs/setup/cli.md

 # Command-line Interface (CLI)

-The command-line interface (CLI) for Informatics Gateway allows users to configure settings and control the Informatics Gateway.
+The command-line interface (CLI) allows users to configure settings and control the Informatics Gateway.

 ## Available Commands

-To see all available commands:
+Use the `mig-cli` command to see all available commands:

 ```bash
 > mig-cli